-From humble beginnings, our story began in 1992.
-From a simple idea to open a weekly market in the Nations Capital, to what the Old Bus Depot Markets is today – we could have never forseen what the Markets have become.
-We had no idea what lay ahead of us all that time ago – but we were happy to be along for the ride.
+From humble beginnings, the Old Bus Depot Markets’ story began way back in 1992.
+From a simple idea to open a weekly market in the Nation’s Capital, to what the Old Bus Depot Markets is today – we could have never forseen what the Markets have become.
+We are a place full of wonderful characters and their products that all come together each Sunday to surprise and delight all who pass through our doors.

-We are now into our 19th year at the Markets and have seen and experienced many things – a move in 1998 to the present Old Bus Depot building next door to what was known to many as the Powerhouse (now the Canberra Glassworks), a warm welcome into the National Capital’s tourism sector, the illness and passing of a number of much loved stallholders, witnessing the establishment of strong national businesses who had their start at the markets, the induction into the Australian Tourism Hall of Fame, and the inclusion of the Old Bus Depot Markets into the top ten Canberra ‘Places of the Heart’.
+The first market was held in September 1994, the beginning of a ‘Canberra icon’ – the Old Bus Depot Markets.
+Over the markets’ 22 year history, the owners saw and experienced many things – a move in 1998 to the present Old Bus Depot building next door to what was known to many as the Powerhouse (now the Canberra Glassworks), a warm welcome into the National Capital’s tourism sector, the illness and passing of a number of much loved stallholders, witnessing the establishment of strong national businesses who had their start at the markets, the induction into the Australian Tourism Hall of Fame, and the inclusion of the Old Bus Depot Markets into the top ten Canberra ‘Places of the Heart’.

 None of this would be possible without all our incredibly talented stallholders who come together each week – and it definitely wouldn’t be possible without the support of our enthusiastic Market goers who are ready and raring to explore every weekend.

 Our journey continues and it is our great pleasure…

-– Diane Hinds and Morna Whiting, Old Bus Depot Markets.
+– Anthony Niravong, Old Bus Depot Markets.